AugurProject/augur/docs/dev-local-non-linking.md

 The populated docker image, already has contracts deployed with canned data.
 It's version is determined by the augur-core version being referenced by augur.js.
 Since this is the non-linking version we are relying on augur-node and augur ui referencing the same version of augur.js.
 To confirm this look in package.json for each project.

-This command will give you the version of augur.js
+Make sure this command's result is the same version in augur-node and augur UI.

-    //TODO: add command/script
+    npm explore augur.js -- npm run core:version

 ### augur-node